rupeshtiwari/rupeshtiwari.github.io/_posts/2020-03-12-how-to-create-mock-object-in-jasmine.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/how-to-create-mock-object-in-jasmine/"
-excerpt: 'Jasmine createSpyObj allows you to create an object only with methods.
+description: 'Jasmine createSpyObj allows you to create an object only with methods.
 However suppose you object has some properties as well.
 Then how will you create a complete mocked object in jasmine such that both of it''s properties and methods are spied ? '